janschupke/lines/_PRP/README.md

-# Development Workflow & Agent Instructions
+# Lines Game - Development Workflow & Agent Instructions

 ## Overview

-This folder contains the project planning and implementation documentation for the Lines project.
+This folder contains the project planning and implementation documentation for the **Lines** game project.
 The development workflow is designed to be repeatable and can be executed by both developers and AI agents.

+**Lines** is a React-based puzzle game where players move colored balls to form lines of 5 or more balls.
+The game features score tracking, high scores, timer functionality, smooth animations, and accessibility features.

+## Project Overview

+### Tech Stack
+- **Frontend**: React 18 with TypeScript
+- **Build Tool**: Vite
+- **Styling**: Tailwind CSS with custom game theme
+- **Testing**: Vitest with React Testing Library
+- **State Management**: Custom React hooks and game state management
+- **Animations**: CSS animations and transitions

+### Game Features
+- 9x9 game board with colored balls
+- Ball movement with pathfinding
+- Line detection (horizontal, vertical, diagonal)
+- Score system with Fibonacci-based scoring
+- High score tracking with local storage
+- Timer functionality
+- Next balls preview
+- Smooth animations and transitions
+- Accessibility features (keyboard navigation, ARIA labels)
+- Responsive design

 ## Folder Structure